anentropic/experiments-coreml-ane-distilbert/README.md

 Sentiment prediction: negative (99.63%)
 Enter text to classify (or 'q' to quit): q
 ```

-My macbook air is a 1st gen M1, 16GB RAM.

 With some logging we can observe the startup...